paciowg/functional-status-cli/input/pagecontent/index.md

     * Outcome and Assessment Information Set (OASIS) for HHAs
     * Functional Assessment Standardized Items (FASI) for HCBS
     * Hospice Item Set (HIS) for Hospice Care
-* Implementation of data elements specified in each domain using standardized data elements to be nested within the CMS assessment instruments currently required for submission by LTCH, IRF, SNF, HHA, and hospice providers or available for use by the community such the FASI for HCBS.
+* Implementation of data elements specified in each domain using standardized data elements to be nested within the CMS assessment instruments currently required for submission by LTCH, IRF, SNF, HHA, and hospice providers or available for use by the community such as the FASI for HCBS.
 * Data to be standardized and interoperable to allow exchange of data between PAC providers, among others, using common standards and definitions to provide access to longitudinal information and facilitate coordinated care.

 ![PACIO logo](./pacio.png)